Summary

 Evaluate

-Pass out a copy of the I Think/We Think handout to each student.
-Or, ask students to make their own I Think/We Think chart by drawing a line down the middle of a sheet of paper and labeling the left side "I think" and the right side "We think."
+Display slide 12 and pass out a copy of the I Think/We Think handout to each student.
+Or ask students to make their own I Think/We Think chart by drawing a line down the middle of a sheet of paper and labeling the left side "I Think" and the right side "We Think."

-Explain to students that they will watch a clip of Ma and Pa Kettle two times.
-After the clip is shown one time, ask students to individually write down, on the "I Think" side of their papers, what they think is happening in the clip without talking to their partner.
+Explain to students that they will watch a Ma and Pa Kettle clip (on slide 13) twice.
+After the clip is shown once, ask students to write down individually on the "I Think" side of their papers, what they think is happening in the clip without talking to their partner.
 You can prompt students with the following questions:

 What did you notice in the clip?